cuneyterem8/uni_bonn_background/thesis_usable_security_privacy/README.md

 Password security has always been a significant issue for software developers and users.
 At first glance, it may seem that software developers care a lot about security.
 However, many studies have shown that software developers should be at least as careful as users due to a lack of security concerns.
 For this reason, different infrastructures have been developed to support software developers in many fields.
 One example is the LetsHashSalt website, a platform that allows software developers to write more secure password authentication.

 The primary purpose of this thesis is to expand the features of the LetsHashSalt website, make it appealing to more programmers, and help them to write secure password authentication codes in different languages.
-That is why we modified and added new programming languages to the website, such as Python, Java, Javascript, PHP, Golang, C# languages, and libraries like Argon2, Bcrypt, Pbkdf2, regex and totp.
+That is why we modified and added new programming languages to the website, such as Python, Java, Javascript, PHP, Golang, C# languages, and libraries like Argon2, Bcrypt, Pbkdf2, regex, zxcvbn and totp.
 In addition, we asked five professional software developers who are experts in their fields to test the security of the code blocks.

 <img src="https://github.com/cuneyterem8/uni_bonn_background/blob/main/thesis_usable_security_privacy/thesis_website.gif?raw=true" width="60%" height="60%">